Multiple world records achieved and four Ferraris make the top 10 list

 From superbly presented Italian super cars and rare British sports cars, to original condition motor carriages and an antique fire pump, Bonhams found buyers for vehicles from every era and discipline of motoring resulting in over 80% of all cars sold.

 The Bonhams Scottsdale Auction followed the company's record-breaking Las Vegas Motorcycle Auction the preceding week.
-Collectively, Bonhams' US motoring auctions in the month of January have realized in excess of $15-million, demonstrating again growth and stability in this market.
+Collectively, Bonhams' US motoring auctions in the month of January have realised in excess of $15-million, demonstrating again growth and stability in this market.

 Bonhams next motoring auctions take place in Paris, France, on February 7th during Retromobile week, and in Boca Raton, Florida, on February 23rd.
 For more information on either of these forthcoming sales, please visit bonhams.com/motorcars.